 With an expired registration, you cannot use it as evidence that you are competent for the purposes of registration.
 If you have a certificate from an approved course, you can use that as evidence of competence and register.
 If you don’t have formal training, you need to contact your Industry Training Advisory Body (ITAB) to organise a Recognition of Prior Learning (RPL) assessment before registering.

-Yes, until 30 June 2014.
-As of 1st July 2014, it will be mandatory to have competency in that specialist cabling.
+No. As of 1st July 2014, it is mandatory to have competency in that specialist cabling.

 Under the registration system there are three types of registrations available – Open, Restricted and Lift.
 You should obtain the type of registration that is most relevant for the work that you are wish to perform.